Power Macintosh G3: Blue and White

 The Power Mac G3 (Blue and White) (codenamed Yosemite) was introduced in January 1999, replacing the Beige Mini Tower model, with which it shared the name and processor architecture but little else.
 It is the first Power Macintosh model to include the New World ROM, and the last with ADB port.
 300 MHz, 350 MHz and 400 MHz models were introduced with a price range of US$1,599 – US$2,999.

-Though still based on the PowerPC G3 architecture, the Blue and White was a totally new design.
-It was the first new Power Mac model after the release of the iMac, and shared the iMac's blue-and-white color scheme.
-Inside the enclosure, the logic board is mounted on a folding "door", which swings down onto the desk for tool-free access to all the internal components.
+Though still based on the PowerPC G3 architecture, the Blue and White was a completely new design.
+It was the first new Power Mac model after the release of the iMac G3, and shared the iMac's blue-and-white color scheme.
+Inside the enclosure, the logic board is mounted on a folding "door", which swings down onto the desk for tool-free access to the computer's internal components.

 The same keyboard and mouse designs as those first introduced with the iMac were sold with the system.
 These featured the same slightly different shade of blue from that of the Bondi Blue iMac to match the new G3 enclosure.
 The keyboard was criticized in MacWorld's review of the G3 as feeling "cheap compared with the huge Apple keyboard of old" and the removal of several keys.
 The Apple USB Mouse, previously included with the iMac, was also reviewed poorly, noting that "many users will find it unacceptable: because of the round design, it's impossible to tell the top of the mouse from the bottom by touch."

 The Blue and White line was revised in June 1999; the 300 MHz model was dropped and a new 450 MHz model was introduced at a US$2,999 price point.

 Early Blue and White units shipped with Mac OS 8.5.1, while later revisions shipped with 8.6.
 The latest version of Mac OS that can be run on this model is Mac OS X 10.4 Tiger.